 - Follow approved protocols.

 Per Ch.
 256, Wis.
-Stats., and Wisconsin Administrative Code DHS 110, every group that operates as or advertises as providing Basic-level service must submit an operational plan and obtain a license as a Basic service.
-Additionally, all individuals operating as Basics with a 9-1-1 response service must be trained through a department (DHS) approved Basic program and obtain and maintain a state certificate.
+Stats., and Wisconsin Administrative Code DHS 110, every group that operates as or advertises as providing Emergency Medical Technician level service must submit an operational plan and obtain a license as an EMT service.
+Additionally, all individuals operating as EMT's with a 9-1-1 response service must be trained through a Department of Health Services (DHS)-approved EMT program and obtain and maintain a state certificate.

 EMT Service Licensure

 If an EMT service is not a licensed provider, submit an operational plan.
 Follow the links below for the needed documents:

 Individual EMT Certification

-As for any other type of EMS licensure, you must obtain your initial Basic provider license within 24 months of successfully completing the Basic course.
+As for any other type of EMS licensure, you must obtain your initial Emergency Medical Technician provider license within 24 months of successfully completing the EMT course.
 This must be completed from your E-Licensing account.
-After you have obtained your initial Basic license, you will need to complete a Local Credential Agreement (LCA) for the service you wish to be affiliated with.
-Only after both the service and the service's Medical Directors approve the LCA will you be added to the service's roster.
+After you have obtained your initial Emergency Medical Technician license, you will need to complete a Local Credential Agreement (LCA) for the service you wish to be affiliated with.
+Only after both the service director and the service's Medical Director approve the LCA will you be added to the service's roster.

-Services that wish to provide in-house, flexible refresher training may do so by following the directions listed for EMT-Basic In-House Flexible Refresher Request For specific requirements for all levels, go to the Renewal/Retraining Requirements page.
+Services that wish to provide in-house, flexible refresher training may do so by following the directions listed for EMT In-House Flexible Refresher Request For specific requirements for all levels, go to the Renewal/Retraining Requirements page.